Asif Ali Zardari: 2011 Dubai hospitalisation

-China Pakistan Economic Corridor
+China–Pakistan Economic Corridor

-Pakistan and China on 22 May 2013 inked several Agreements and Memoranda of Understanding (MoUs) that mainly included the long-term Economic Corridor plan, maritime cooperation and satellite navigation.

-President Asif Ali Zardari and Chinese Premier Li Keqiang witnessed the signing ceremony as the representatives of the two countries inked the documents at a ceremony held at the Aiwan-e-Sadr.
-The visit of Chinese Premier Li Keqiang marked the signing of important documents aimed at long-term cooperation between the two countries in multiple areas.
+Pakistan and China on 22 May 2013 signed several agreements and memoranda of understanding (MoUs) that mainly included the long-term China–Pakistan Economic Corridor plan, maritime cooperation and satellite navigation.
+President Zardari and Chinese Premier Li Keqiang witnessed the signing ceremony as the representatives of the two countries inked the documents at a ceremony held at the Aiwan-e-Sadr.
+The visit of Premier Keqiang marked the signing of important documents aimed at long-term cooperation between the two countries in multiple areas.

-Completion of presidential tenure
+Completion of first presidential tenure

 Zardari completed his five-year term on 8 September 2013, becoming the first democratically elected president in the 66-year-long history of Pakistan to complete his tenure.
 He received a guard of honour while leaving the Aiwan-e-Sadr.
 He was succeeded by Mamnoon Hussain as president.

-Post-presidency
+Between presidential terms

 He became active in the PPP, which he voted to revamp, after his presidency.
 He succeeded Ameen Faheem as chairman of PPPP in 2015.
 In December 2016, he announced that both he and his son Bilawal, would contest the 2018 general election.

-In July 2017, during the investigation of Panama Papers case, Zardari demanded Nawaz Sharif's resignation.
-In August 2017, Pakistan's anti-corruption acquitted him from his last pending case in which he was accused along with his late wife, Benazir Bhutto, of laundering illegal kickbacks and maintaining assets beyond known sources of income.
+In July 2017, during the investigation of the Panama Papers case, Zardari demanded Nawaz Sharif's resignation.
+In August 2017, Pakistan's anti-corruption court acquitted him from his last pending case in which he was accused along with his late wife, Benazir Bhutto, of laundering illegal kickbacks and maintaining assets beyond known sources of income.
 The case had dogged him for 19 years.
-His rival Imran Khan believed that Zardari's acquittal was the result of a deal between PML-N and PPP.
+His rival Imran Khan believed that Zardari's acquittal was the result of a deal between the PML-N and PPP.
 However he denied any kind of collaboration.
 The National Accountability Bureau also challenged the acquittal.
-On 2 September, after his wife's murder case verdict which declared Pervez Musharraf as fugitive and convicted two senior police officer, he said that he was not satisfied with the verdict and that he will appeal the judgment as it had acquitted five Pakistani Taliban suspects.
+On 2 September, after his wife's murder case verdict, which declared Pervez Musharraf a fugitive and convicted two senior police officers, he said that he was not satisfied with the verdict and that he would appeal the judgment as it had acquitted five Pakistani Taliban suspects.
 In 2019, he was arrested in Islamabad over a money laundering case.
 An anti-graft court issued an indictment of Zardari on corruption charges on 10 August 2020.